elecomexp/smart_learn_toolbox/README.md

 # Smart Learn Toolbox

-**Smart Learn Toolbox** is a collection of functions and utilities designed to facilitate tasks in **machine learning**, **data science**, and **deep learning**.
+**Smart Learn Toolbox** is a collection of functions and utilities designed to facilitate tasks in **Machine Learning**, **Data Science**, and **Deep Learning**.
 It includes a wide range of tools for preprocessing, modeling, visualization, and evaluation.

-## Disclaimer
+## ⚠️ Disclaimer ⚠️

-⚠️ Some functions may be duplicated or overlap in functionality.
+- Some functions may be duplicated or overlap in functionality.
-⚠️ Certain tools may be experimental, deprecated, or lack thorough testing.
+- Certain tools may be experimental, deprecated, or lack thorough testing.
-⚠️ Use with caution, especially in production environments.
+- Use with caution, especially in production environments.

 ## Features